hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    phase of the attack.
 In other words, an additional, constant salt value does not change the cost of the attack.

+Hardaker & Dukhovni     Expires 25 November 2022                [Page 5]

+Internet-Draft                    title                         May 2022

    Changing a zone's salt value requires the construction of a complete new NSEC3 chain.
-This is true both when resigning the entire zone at once, and when incrementally signing it in the background where the new salt is only activated once every name in the chain has been completed.
+This is true both when re-signing the entire zone at once, and when incrementally signing it in the background where the new salt is only activated once every name in the chain has been completed.
 As a result, re-salting is a very complex operation, with significant CPU time, memory, and bandwidth consumption.
 This makes very frequent re-salting impractical, and renders the additional salt